Archimedes4/Pauly/README.md

 Build by Andrew Mainella \
 Saint Paul's High School Student Council 2023-2024
 # Technologies
 Power by expo using expo router at its core.
+Application also uses redux for storage.
 # Backend
 Pauly uses Microsoft graph and SharePoint lists as a database
 ## Structure